AdobeDocs/campaign-classic.en/help/web/using/use-cases--creating-overviews.md

    >
    >At this stage, the Web application is not within its application context, the filter can therefore not be tested on the folder.

-## Adding a button to configure a new Web application {#adding-a-button-to-configure-a-new-web-application}
+## Add a button to configure a new Web application {#adding-a-button-to-configure-a-new-web-application}

 1. Place your cursor on the **[!UICONTROL Page]** element and add a link (**[!UICONTROL Static elements > Link]**).
 1. Modify the link label since it will appear on the button in the overview.